Esri/hub.js/docs/src/guides/index.md

 ## Node.js Support

-@esri/hub.js is supported in Node.js 6.x and 8.x.
+@esri/hub.js is supported in Node.js 6.x and above.
 It requires additional packages to polyfill `Fetch` and `FormData`.

 We recommend the ones below: